jentang/ICINYC/ICT4G-research.md

 [PlaNYC](http://blog.allourideas.org/post/6326304438/making-new-york-greener-and-greater) using allourideas.

-ecocitizenworldmap.org survey and mapping tool built on Ushahidi platform.
+[EcoCitizen World Map Project](http://ecocitizenworldmap.org/) - survey and mapping tool built on Ushahidi platform.

+###Cases that have gone offline
+Reforme.ma - citizen engagement to constitutional reform in Morroco.
+Each user could vote on each proposed article.
+Comments were submitted to national drafting committee.
+40% of recommendations adopted into current constitution.
+Usage reflects engagement of Morrocan diaspora (25% outside of the country).
+Still very urban, bias with tech.
+72% male use.

 Nouasbook.ma tool with the aim of better feedback between politicians and citizens.
 Platform to ask Questions of their MPs, and vote on citizen Q for MP.
 MPs then answer citizen questions.
 24MPs signed up to use it in 4 months.
 Citizen questions are moderated.
-Built on VotaInteligente.cl (from Chile)

-Reforms.ma in Morroco, citizen engagement to constitutional changes.
-Each user votes on each proposed article.
-Usage reflects engagement of Morrocan diaspora (25% outside of the country).
-Still very urban, bias with tech.
-72% male use.
-Comments submitted to national drafting committee.
-40% of recommendations adopted into current constitution.
+##To be sorted...
 https://democracyspot.net/
 http://citizen20series.com/
 https://www.demworks.org/information-and-communication-technology-international-development-ict4d